 Gemma continued to sway, muttering incoherently.
 Her right eye twitched rapidly as she fixated on the deep red curtains in front of her.
 Things started to spin and the individual threads of the crushed velvet material moved like grass swirling in the wind.
 It was like being stuck in a vortex.
 She felt a familiar nausea creep into her stomach and the Hufflepuff seized Sirius’ arm to steady herself as she came out of her visionary dream.
-She grasped it tightly and the world continued to flip around and around like the inside of a Muggle washing machine.
+She grasped it tightly and her world continued to flip around and around like the inside of a Muggle washing machine.

 However, Gemma’s release was short lived.
 When she finally started to look around her, she realized everything was a shade of scarlet, mixed with accents of black and gold – Gryffindor colors.
 Although the curtains were completely drawn, she didn’t need a crystal ball to know that everything in the entire room was decorated with the same color scheme.

 Fear immediately replaced her relief.
-She was in the Gryffindor Seventh Year dormitory, specifically next to Sirius Black in his proper bed.
+She was in the Gryffindor Seventh Year dormitory, specifically next to Sirius in his proper bed.
 And to top it all off, it was also the morning of the first Hogsmeade trip of the year and the day before Halloween.
 She swore softly and tried to avoid his confused stare.

 Memories from the night before flashed through her brain as she stared at his curtains.
-She was hanging out with the band in an abandoned classroom when he found her; he just magically appeared out of thin air, saying he was wandering by on the way home from his detention and smelled their gillyweed smoke.
+She'd hanging out with the band in an abandoned classroom when he'd found her; Sirius just magically appeared out of thin air, saying he was wandering by on the way home from his detention and smelled their gillyweed smoke.
 Gemma remembered not questioning his presence … and the way he passionately kissed her on top of the Astronomy Tower after they left together.
 He told her he wanted to make love to her in a real bed and since she was so caught up in the moment, she agreed to follow him anywhere.
 They ended up in his room but the Hufflepuff never planned to fall asleep afterwards.

 She never spent the night with a bloke in order to avoid situations like the one she was currently in.

-“Gemma,” Sirius began hesitantly, “what just happened?”
+“Gemma,” Sirius hestitated, “what just happened?”

-“Nothing, nothing,” she replied hastily as she threw the sheet off her.
+“Nothing, nothing,” she replied as she threw the sheet off her.
 She frantically began to look for her clothes that were strewn about on top of his bedding.
 “Look, I’m fine - fine really.
 Just a little spastic in the mornings.
 Sorry you’re shagging such a crazy nutter.
 Well!
 I’ll just be going then -”